blchinezu/reddit-for-eink/README.md

  - Get the required reddit page
  - Strip it of a few useless parts
  - Replace all the links so that they'll be passed through the custom parser if clicked
- - Show the page with our custom CSS
+ - Show the page with custom CSS

 #### Privacy